Expand To Show Full Article

 Edinburgh Zoo

-During your visit you’ll find the obligatory (although excellent) gift shop, and both families and couples are catered for with two very good restaurants and a coffee shop on-site, and there are several smaller fast-food eateries dotted about as well.
+During your visit, you’ll find the obligatory (although excellent) gift shop, and visitors can enjoy two very good restaurants and a coffee shop, as well as several smaller fast-food eateries dotted about the site.

 Edinburgh Zoo